cnj-digital/seotamic/README.md

 This package was built by [CNJ Digital](https://www.cnj.si/).

-# Version 3 License
+# Version 3 and 4 License

-Version 3 is a commercial addon for Statamic.
+Version 3 and 4 are a commercial addon for Statamic.
 It is open source but not free to use.
 You can purchase a license at [Statamic Marketplace](https://statamic.com/marketplace/addons/seotamic).

 # Version 2 and 1 License